-I wanted to begin the new year by sharing one of my favourite recipes in the book (and I realise that this is the first recipe that I have shared from the book) for Polish Meatballs in a Mushroom Sauce, which you can find on page 118.
 I serve my meatballs with a light cucumber, sour cream and dill salad and a grated beetroot salad.
 There’s no need for potatoes, although my Mama would serve hers with potatoes (the apple mashed potatoes on page 85 or the new potatoes with butter and dill on page 89) both work really well.
 Small meatballs in Poland are known as kotleciki or pulpety, larger ones are called kotlety mielone.

 Wild Honey and Rye: Modern Polish Recipes is available in the UK here, published by Pavilion Books.

-The first American edition is also available for pre-order in the US here and will be published by Interlink Books in March 2018.
+The first American edition is also available for in the US here and will be published by Interlink Books in March 2018.

 Thank you for all your support!